playframework/playframework/documentation/manual/scalaGuide/main/validation/ScalaValidationRuleCombinators.md

 The Scala compiler is complaining about not finding an implicit function of type `Path => Rule[JsValue, JsValue]`.
 Indeed, unlike the Json API, you have to provide a method to **lookup** into the data you expect to validate.

 Fortunately, such method already exists.
-All you have to do is import it:
+All you have to do is to import it:

 @[rule-extract-import](code/ScalaValidationRuleCombinators.scala)